Mold, odors, structural damage, damage to your belongings--these are just a few of the problems a leaky basement can cause to your Apex home.

 3. The trench is fitted with a drainage pipe and is pitched towards the sump pit.

 4. All sub-floor voids are filled in with three-quarter-inch washed gravel.

 5. A vapor barrier is installed over the trench and the floor is re-cemented to its original level over the drainage pipe.
 This exerts pressure on the wall and thus adds stability to them.

 6. A submersible sump pump is installed to remove the water collected through the drains and transport it away from your home.

-Schedule a Consultation with an Apex Basement Waterproofing Specialist
+Schedule a Free Estimate with our Apex Basement Waterproofing Specialists

 Contact us with any questions about our Dual Pressure Relief system and how it can help protect your basement and home.
-We are glad to provide free, no obligation estimates and dedicated to helping you choose the best solution for your Apex home.
+We are glad to provide, no-obligation estimates and dedicated to helping you choose the best solution for your Apex home.